 I’ve been out and about in book promotion mode and after being away, eating mostly restaurant food, or in my case while living in hotels consuming a lot of nuts, seeds, gluten-free crackers, hummus and salads, there is nothing better than slow cooking some fresh, warming, life affirming food.
-And that is what inspired today’s five ingredient winter wonder soup.
+And that is what inspired today’s five ingredient winter wonder: red onion soup.

 French onion soup as most of us know it is a super healthy soup that is then topped with a thick slice of bread and cheese.
 The bread and cheese always grossed me out.
 I was never into wet bread.

 The very last time I ever ate French onion soup was when I was eight years old.
 I remember because it was a rather traumatic weekend, and that’s how memory works.
 It was the summer before my family moved to Toronto and the company that was transferring my dad to Toronto had put us up at the Four Seasons Hotel.
 Fancy pants city.
 My parents were being taken out for dinner and my brother and I, and I assume a babysitter, were left in the hotel room to order room service.
 As an eight-year-old with a very mature palette (see Memories of Martini’s Fettuccini, Page 163 in The UnDiet Cookbook), I opted for the French onion soup.
 As I came to associate that dinner with the news that we were going to be uprooting and moving from Winnipeg to Toronto, I never touched the soup again.

 And so, nearly 30 years later, we are reunited.
 Some things are just too good to part with for life.